JanHerca/urantiapedia/output/wikijs/en/help/principles.md

 > The facility with which the residents of Paradise can consult this vast **store of knowledge** is solely due to the **voluntary** and wise efforts of the custodians of knowledge.
 [UB 27:5.5](/en/The_Urantia_Book/27#p5_5)

 The previous quote is inspiring and contains the motivation that we want to promote *Urantiapedia*. *Urantiapedia* wants to be a great store of knowledge about *The Urantia Book*.
-The objective is to create an online encyclopedia that allows the dissemination of knowledge about *The Urantia Book*, and that is based on principles like globalization, collaboration, selflessness and completeness.
+The objective is to create a vast online library that allows the dissemination of knowledge about *The Urantia Book*, and that is based on principles like globalization, collaboration, selflessness and completeness.

 ## Why Urantiapedia